canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 ## (Optional) Enable observability with COS

 To connect the cluster to the [Canonical Observability Stack (COS)](https://documentation.ubuntu.com/observability/), provide the three required cross-model offer URLs.
-Add the following to your `.tfvars` file:
+Add the following to your `kafka.auto.tfvars` file:

 ```hcl
 cos_offers = {